Monty Patterson

-Monty Mark Patterson is a New Zealand international footballer who plays as a forward for New Zealand NRFL Division 1 club Manurewa.
+Monty Mark Patterson (born 9 December 1996) is a New Zealand professional footballer who plays as a forward for Canadian Premier League club Atlético Ottawa.

 Born in New Zealand, Patterson moved to England in 2013 where he played youth football for Ipswich Town.

-He has represented New Zealand since debuting in the 2016 OFC Nations Cup.
+He represented New Zealand's senior national team fifteen times after debuting in the 2016 OFC Nations Cup.
 He has also represented New Zealand at youth level, including at the 2013 FIFA U-17 World Cup and the 2015 FIFA U-20 World Cup.

 Club career

 Ipswich Town

 In 2013, when playing for Eastern Suburbs, Patterson had a successful trial at Ipswich Town and was subsequently offered a contract.
 He missed a significant amount of the 2015–16 Professional U21 Development League after breaking his leg in the first match of the season.
 He signed a one-year professional deal with Ipswich in July 2016.
 He went on to make his full senior debut on 22 August 2017, substituted on in a 2–1 EFL Cup defeat against Crystal Palace.

 On 17 May 2018, it was announced Patterson was one of four players released from Ipswich.